IvanTorresEdge/tailorcss/README.md

 ## Why?

-I needed to add specific CSS rules for specific browser, without the need to use obsucure, sometimes horrible, hacks.
-Here's an example:
+I needed to add specific CSS rules to specific browsers.
+Also, I didn't wanted to use use hacks (very often obscure and horrible).

+##### Example
 ```css
 td { display: table-cell; }